 Depending on the breed, squirrels mate in July and August, plus in the winter months of January, February, or March.
 The result of each successful mating is usually anywhere from one to seven babies who will not leave their nest until they're around eight weeks old, and won't be weaned until they're almost three months old.
 It is time to get rid of squirrels!

 While all of these squirrels can be a delight to watch as they scamper around your yard, they cease being delightful the moment they start damaging your home or property.
 They can damage your lawn as they dig up nuts, chew on your trees and shrubs, steal the food you put out for the birds, chew through wiring, gnaw their way into your attic, and chomp on your wooden outdoor furniture or deck!

-Many people don't mind their outdoor antics, but draw the line when squirrels try to invade their home.
+Many people don't mind their outdoor antics, but draw the line when squirrels try to invade their home, at which point you need to catch them or somehow get them out!
 And since it's always easier to prevent a problem than to fix an existing one, here are some simple things you can do to prevent squirrels from moving into your home.